datum-cloud/datum-mcp/README.md

 # datum-mcp

-An MCP server for Datum Cloud with OAuth 2.1 (PKCE) auth, macOS Keychain token storage, and tools for listing/operating on organizations, projects, domains, HTTP proxies, and CRD schemas.
+A MCP server for Datum Cloud with OAuth 2.1 (PKCE) auth, macOS Keychain token storage, and tools for listing/operating on organizations, projects, domains, HTTP proxies, and CRD schemas.

 ## Installation